April Dinner Cancelled

 The present location was donated to the club by the Parker Family around 1960.
 With some hard work the members built the present facilities and moved in.

 The club has monthly dinners on the third Saturday of each month, and these are open to the public.
-Dinners are normally $12.00 per person, ($6.00 for children under 14), and open at 6:30pm.
+Dinners are normally $15.00 per person, ($7.50 for children under 14), and open at 5:30pm, with dinner serving starting at 6:30pm.
 Check the Calendar for dates and more information.